Have Questions?

 Little Traverse Bay Bands Odawa Indian is 14.4 miles from Charlevoix, MI

-Little Traverse Bay Bands Odawa Indian has been dedicating its treatment programs and services to helping individuals who are struggling with alcohol and drug abuse in Charlevoix, MI. and its surrounding area.
+Little Traverse Bay Bands Odawa Indian has been dedicating its treatment programs and services to helping individuals who are struggling with alcohol and drug abuse in Charlevoix, Michigan and its surrounding area.

 To this end, Little Traverse Bay Bands Odawa Indian offers a wide range of treatment and rehabilitation services, including short term treatment programs, inpatient drug and alcohol rehab facilities, outpatient substance abuse treatment services, long term drug addiction treatment, detoxification centers and more.
 Little Traverse Bay Bands Odawa Indian also believes that it is important that it provides individual services to ensure that its clients get the results that they are looking for.
 This is why Little Traverse Bay Bands Odawa Indian is specialized in individual psychotherapy, 12-step facilitation approach, cognitive/behavior therapy, trauma therapy, brief intervention approach, dialectical behavior therapy, among other programs.